Dr. Kai Gunty, PhD

 Licensed Associate Marriage and Family Therapist (LAMFT) MN #4494

 AAMFT Supervisor Candidate

-I am licensed to independently practice in the state of Minnesota as a Licensed Professional Counselor (LPC #2673), and I am currently practicing under supervision seeking further licensure, and I am approved to supervise pre-licensed clinicians with a supervision mentor.
+I am licensed to independently practice in the state of Minnesota as a Licensed Professional Clinical Counselor (LPCC) MN #3947, and I am currently practicing under supervision with my LAMFT seeking further licensure, and I am approved to supervise pre-licensed clinicians with a supervision mentor.